Wermund Bendtsen

-Wermund Bendtsen (28 October 1917 – 2003) was a Danish professional photographer, filmmaker and photojournalist active in Odense from the 1940s to the 1980s.
+Wermund Bendtsen (28 October 1917 – 2003) was a Danish professional photographer, filmmaker, and photojournalist active in Odense from the 1940s to the 1980s.

 Biography

 Documentation of Bendtsen's early biography and career is scant.
-He was the second child, born 28 October 1917, of Dagmar Cecillie Bendtsen (born Larsen, 1881) and Steffen Anton Bendtsen, pastry chef (born 7 December 1883 in Allesø, Denmark), who married in 1913 had 5 children including Edvin, Wermund and 3 others.
+He was the second child, born 28 October 1917 of Dagmar Cecillie Bendtsen (born Larsen, 1881) and Steffen Anton Bendtsen, pastry chef (born 7 December 1883 in Allesø, Denmark), who married in 1913 and had five children.

 Early career

 An ink drawing from 1941 depicting an alchemist, signed by Bendtsen, indicates his artistic talent that he was applying already to a career in photography.
-The site arkivdk provides online access to 500 Danish national archives including the Odense City Museum, and the photographs by, and of, him held there sketch out the course of his life.
-The earliest are in an album of 6 very competent black and white prints by him recording the damage to buildings from British bombing in Vestergade 41 and Bülowsvej streets in Odense in 1941 during German occupation in WWII, when it was then a town of over 100,000.
+One of his early works is an album of six black-and-white prints recording the damage to buildings from British bombings in Vestergade 41 and Bülowsvej streets in Odense in 1941 during German occupation in WWII, when it was then a town of over 100,000.
 Imagery from 1948 records his peacetime activities as a scout master.
-A 1950 newspaper portrait of him shows him as an affable man in his mid-thirties dressed in a white darkroom smock coat.
+A 1950 newspaper photograph shows him dressed in a white darkroom smock coat.

 Cinematographer

-In March 1953 Bendtsen was the cinematographer for the Odense film company Orion Film when it visited The Funen Village, Sejerskovvej, Odense, Denmark to make a documentary about the heritage village, an open-air museum preserved as it was in the time of Hans Christian Andersen.
-The director and producer were Tage Larsen and Svend Larsen and they were advised by the Funen village architect Eigil Hansen.
+In March 1953, Bendtsen was the cinematographer for the Odense film company Orion Film when it visited The Funen Village, Sejerskovvej, Odense, Denmark to make a documentary about the heritage village, an open-air museum preserved as it was in the time of Hans Christian Andersen.
+The director and producer were Tage Larsen and Svend Larsen, and they were advised by the Funen village architect Eigil Hansen.
 Bendtsen was director of photography for Orion Film's half-hour documentary Fra ø til ø i Kattegat (From Island To Island In The Kattegat) of 1955, with screenplay by Christian Seeberg.